It’s a phrase you hear more and more in today’s global, technology-driven business landscape—the Internet of Things (IoT).

 The Internet of Things is only growing as the number of connected devices grows and the amount of machine-to-machine communication increases.
 It’s being adopted by many industries across numerous verticals and can include, for example, wearable devices, mobile devices, industrial equipment, intelligent businesses, and even smart homes.

-It’s important to understand The Internet of Things is not just another industry buzzword.
+It’s important to understand the Internet of Things is not just another industry buzzword.

-The concept of the Internet of Things and the 24/7 connectivity of devices to promote data and information sharing has transformed a number of industries in streamlining business processing and optimizing efficiency.
-The ability of robotic process automation (RPA) to enhance back office, repetitive tasks via automation makes the platform a prime candidate for inclusion in the Internet of Things.
+The concept of IoT and the 24/7 connectivity of devices to promote data and information sharing has transformed a number of industries in streamlining business processing and optimizing efficiency.
+The ability of Robotic Process Automation (RPA) to enhance back office, repetitive tasks via automation makes the platform a prime candidate for inclusion in IoT.

-RPA and the Internet of Things: Double the Transformation
+RPA and IoT: Double the transformation

-The global management consulting firm McKinsey and Company sees the Internet of Things developing in two main areas, especially as both businesses and individuals move to embrace more interconnected futures.
+The global management consulting firm McKinsey and Company sees IoT developing in two main areas, especially as both businesses and individuals move to embrace more interconnected futures.

 The first is improved “information and analysis,” which results from the increased number of connections that the Internet of Things allows between products and business operations.
 Imagine, for example, that a company can, through the use of sensors and actuators, accurately track products as they travel within the supply chain or even monitor the physical movements of customers as they browse a retail store.

 Arguably, however, IoT is making the most transformative strides in the second area of “automation and control.”

 As an automation platform, RPA has the abilities to help manage all of these capabilities that IoT now makes possible.